Dr. Alexander Schnegg - EPR Research Group

 EPR Research Group @ MPI CEC

-The EPR Research Group at MPI CEC employs electron paramagnetic resonance (EPR) techniques to monitor and characterise paramagnetic states relevant to energy conversion and storage processes.
-Special focus is devoted to catalytically active transition metal ion complexes and proteins.
-We develop and utilise state-of-the-art EPR spectrometers ranging from GHz to THz frequencies.
-Our spectrometers are capable of a wide repertoire of CW/pulsed multi-resonance and multi-frequency EPR methods for powder, crystal, solution and in-situ experiments.
+The EPR Research Group at MPI CEC employs electron paramagnetic resonance (EPR) techniques to monitor and characterize paramagnetic states relevant to energy conversion and storage processes.
+Special focus is devoted to catalytically active transition metal ion complexes and radicals.
+We develop and utilize state-of-the-art EPR spectrometers ranging from GHz to THz frequencies.
+Our spectrometers are capable of a wide repertoire of CW/pulsed multi-resonance and multi-frequency EPR methods for powder, crystal, solution and in situ experiments.

 Currently we are working in the following fields of research:

-The applicability of EPR to any electrochemically derived/analysed species, is that single electron redox steps frequently involve EPR active states.
-The exceptional sensitivity of EPR to these states makes it powerful in examining the subtle, yet crucial, electronic effects that enable catalysis.
+The applicability of EPR to any electrochemically derived/analyzed species is that single electron redox steps frequently involve paramagnetic states.
+The exceptional sensitivity of EPR to these states makes it powerful in examining the subtle, but crucial, electronic effects that enable catalysis.
 EPR also allows selective analysis of paramagnetic oxidation states independent of diamagnetic species, thus providing selectivity that is unavailable with many other techniques - especially if the catalyst ground state is diamagnetic.
-In-situ EPR spectra are interpreted with extensive experiment-simulation comparisons and then correlated with catalytic measurements as well as with results from other techniques.
+In situ EPR spectra are interpreted with extensive experiment-simulation comparisons and then correlated with catalytic measurements as well as with results from other techniques.

 High-spin transition metal ion states

-EPR characterisation of high-spin states (S > 1/2) in transition metal ions targets the determination of their spin coupling parameters.
-The latter are sensitive probes of the metal ion's coordination environment and electronic structure.
-In the case of a catalytically active ion, spin couplings can provide unique information on its structure-function relationship.
-Furthermore, spin couplings determine the magnetic properties of molecular nanomagnets (MNM), which are envisaged as core units of future spintronic devices.
-However, the highly desired spin couplings are oftentimes not accessible with standard 9.5 GHz EPR spectrometers in the case of high spin states.
-To bridge this gap we develop and apply advanced field and frequency domain EPR methods, covering the GHz to THz EPR-excitation energy range.
+EPR characterization of high-spin (electron spin, S > 1/2) transition-metal ion states targets the determination of their spin coupling parameters.
+The latter are sensitive probes of the coordination environment and electronic structure of the metal ion.
+In the case of catalytically active ions, spin couplings can provide unique information on their structure-function relationship.
+Furthermore, spin couplings determine the magnetic properties of molecular nanomagnets (MNM), which are considered as core units of future spintronic devices.
+However, the highly desired spin couplings are oftentimes not accessible with standard EPR spectrometers.
+This is the case for many high spin states with large zero field splittings.
+To improve this situation we develop and apply advanced field and frequency domain EPR methods, covering the GHz to THz EPR-excitation energy range.
+For THz-EPR experiments the Schnegg group established the joint research lab EPR4Energy with the the Helmholtz-Zentrum Berlin für Materialien und Energie (HZB).

 Collaboration partners: Prof. Robert Bittl (FU Berlin), Dr. Karsten Holldack and Dr. Thomas Lohmiller (both HZB, Berlin).

-Paramagnetic states of metal proteins activating H2O or CO are studied by high-resolution multi-frequency and multi-resonance EPR techniques.
+Paramagnetic states of metal proteins are studied by high-resolution multi-frequency and multi-resonance EPR techniques.
 Nuclear spins (e.g. 14/15N, 13C) of the first coordination sphere ligands (e.g. CN and CO) are used as reporters on the spin density distribution over a metal cluster.
-The latter can be probed by pulsed ENDOR and HYSCORE experiments, which allow determination of the hyperfine and quadrupole interactions.
+The latter can be probed by hyperfine spectroscopies (in our lab we use, ENDOR, HYSCORE and EDNMR), which allow determination of the hyperfine and quadrupole interactions.
 Optimum conditions for such experiments are achieved by single crystal EPR measurements.
-However, protein micro-crystals have typical sizes in the range 50 - 200 µm.
+However, protein micro-crystals have typical sizes in the range 50 – 200 µm.
 Even at W-band, EPR investigation of these crystals is challenging.
-To lift this restriction, our group develops resonant structures adapted to the size and shape of nl volume samples at X-, Q-, and W-band (9.5, 34, and 94 GHz respectively) up to the sub mm (244 GHz) and THz range.
-High- resolution EPR is complemented by FTIR experiments, allowing for the characterisation of different oxidation states of a metal protein depending on the applied electrochemical potential.
-This complementary approach enables us to assign and characterise function determining protein metal cofactors hardly achievable with any other method.
+To lift this restriction, our group develops resonant structures adapted to the size and shape of nanoliter volume samples at X-, Q-, and W-band (9.5, 34, and 94 GHz respectively) up to the sub mm (244 GHz) and THz range.
+In order to significantly advance EPR spectroscopy for samples with nanolitre volumes, a novel sub-mm sized X-band self-resonant micro-helix resonator has been developed in collaboration with Prof. Lubitz (see Fig. 4).
+The sensitivity enhancement obtained with this resonator makes protein single crystals of dimensions typical for x-ray crystallography accessible to advanced EPR techniques.